Mr-Smyth/circles/README.md

 It is not possible to remove someone as a spouse / partner if they have a shared child, Circles considers having a child together as a relevant relationship and in this case wont allow the relationship to be removed.
-To alter a childs parents search for, and then edit the child in the edit parents page.
+To alter a childs parents first search for that child in the home page.
+Next, Select the person and view their circle.
+Next, click Edit person at the bottom of the page.
+Follow through the steps until you get to Assign Parents, then simply give the person new parents.

 Below this window is a blank form, which will allow the user to add a spouse or partner for the person being edited.
 Once added, a new spouse or partner will be immediatly displayed at the top of the page.
-Clicking Add Spouse Partner will first force Circles to search for a match, if a match is found then that found person will become a spouse/partner of the person being edited.
+Clicking **Add Spouse Partner** will first force Circles to search for a match, if a match is found then that found person will become a spouse/partner of the person being edited.
 If no match is found, then the entered information will be used to create a new person, who will be a spouse of the person being edited.
 Circles will then return the user to the Edit Spouse Partner page, so more relevant partners may be added.
-When the user is finished with this stage, clicking Skip / Next, will take the user to step 4 - Edit Siblings.
+When the user is finished with this stage, clicking **Next**, will take the user to **Step 4 - Assign Siblings.**
+Clicking **Clear** will reset the form.
+Clicking **View** (Persons Name) will take the user to the **view Circle page**.

 [Back to Index](#index)
-## Edit / Add Siblings Page
+## Assign Siblings
 ### Step 4 of 5
-This page is reachable from completing or skipping the edit spouse / partner page.
+This page is reachable from completing or skipping the **Assign spouse / partner** page.
+This page is also reachable by clicking the **Assign Sibling** in the view circle page, this button will only be available, if you the person has parents set, and has no existing siblings.
 The page includes common site navigation and a reduced logo pushed to the top left.
-The page will display the Siblings of the person being edited, in a row of links, within a top seperated window.
+The page will display any existing Siblings of the person being edited, in a row of links, within a top seperated window.
 These links are clickable and when clicked, allow the user to remove the clicked sibling if you choose to.

 Below this window is a blank form, which will allow the user to add a sibling or partner for the person being edited.
 Once added, a new spouse or partner will be displayed at the top of the page.
-Clicking Add Sibling will first force Circles to search for a match.
-If no match is found, then the entered information will be used to create a new person, who will be a spouse of the person being edited.
+Clicking **Add Sibling** will first force Circles to search for a match.
+If no match is found, then the entered information will be used to create a new person, who will become a Sibling of the person being edited.

 if a match is found then that found person will become a sibling of the person being edited.
 The found sibling is then removed from all children arrays in the DB, as they will be reassigned the correct parents from the form, and then added as children of them.
 This approach reduces the risk of duplicating foriegn keys in redundant or non related documents.